-Rev. David Maginley is a spiritual counselor for the cancer program, palliative care and ICU at the QEII Health Sciences Centre in Halifax, Nova Scotia, and award-winning author of Beyond Surviving: Cancer and Your Spiritual Journey.
+Rev. David Maginley is a spiritual counselor for the cancer program, palliative care and ICU at the QEII Health Sciences Centre in Halifax, NS, and award-winning author of Beyond Surviving: Cancer and Your Spiritual Journey.
 While David has degrees in philosophy and religious studies, his real education came from surviving cancer four times.
 This resulted in a profound near-death experience and explorations in the nature of consciousness and the connection of body, mind and spirit.
 He knows what it’s like to have cancer from both sides of the hospital bed, and has a sense of this life from both sides of the veil.

-David is ordained with the Lutheran Church in Canada, a certified Spiritual Care Practitioner with the Canadian Association for Spiritual Care, member of the Canadian Association for Psychosocial Oncology, the International Association for Near-Death Studies, and is featured in the documentaries Here Right Now, and When You Die.
+David is ordained with the Evangelical Lutheran Church in Canada, a certified Spiritual Care Practitioner with the Canadian Association for Spiritual Care, member of the Canadian Association for Psychosocial Oncology, the International Association for Near-Death Studies, and is featured in the documentaries Here Right Now, and When You Die.

-To read more and see wonderful videos about David please visit his web site:
+To read more and see wonderful videos about David please visit his website.

 - The Stories We Are: An Essay on Self-Creation (University of Toronto Press, 1995/2014)